Study Abroad Opportunities

 These programs offer a wide variety of courses and specialized curricula; several do not require preparation in a foreign language, but do require on-site language study.
 For participating Wofford students, credits in these programs are awarded by Wofford and thus are included in the computation of the cumulative grade-point averages of those students.
 Financial aid may be applied toward program costs and other educational expenses for approved semester study abroad programs.

 When a student undertakes an approved off-campus study program whose calendar precludes his or her participation in the Wofford Interim in that year as ordinarily required, satisfactory completion of the off-campus program will stand in lieu of completion of an Interim project for that year but no Interim credit hours are awarded.
 Satisfactory completion is defined as earning a minimum of 12 credit hours with a term GPA of 2.0.

 Further information about these programs is available in the Office of International Programs.

 The Presidential International Scholar

-Through the generosity of a friend of the college, each year one rising junior or senior is given financial support for study and travel in developing nations of the world.
+Through the generosity of a friend of the college, each year one rising junior or senior is given financial support for study and travel in the Global South.
 Selected by the president of the college, the recipient, known as the Presidential International Scholar, is expected to plan a program of research and experience in the developing world.
-This special opportunity is intended to expose students to diverse world cultures and some of the problems that define the contemporary world.
+This special opportunity is intended to expose students to diverse world cultures and contemporary global issues.
 The campus community is made more aware of the diversity of human experience and the need to learn from the people of the developing world through presentations the Scholar makes upon returning to campus.